 Grand Solmar Land’s End Resort & Spa (rated 4.5 stars by Google reviews): Located at Ave Solmar #1A Col Centro, 23450 (telephone 1-800-344-3349), this resort features a white sand beach, luxury suites complete with kitchens and balconies that provide a great view of Pacific Ocean vistas.
 Besides world-class infinity pools and swim-up bars, the Grand Solmar also offers a fitness center, beachfront spa cabanas and an assortment of restaurants, cafes and bars that specialize in fresh and local foods.
 In addition, the Grand Solmar also offers a number of event spaces that are perfect for bachelor parties.

-For bachelors looking for even more luxurious accommodations, Capella Pedregal (rated 4.8 stars by Google review) is located at Camino del Mar 1, Pedregal, 23455 (telephone 844-733-7342 toll-free) is among the most recent additions to the numerous Cabo resorts that are available.
+For bachelors looking for even more luxurious accommodations, The Waldorf Capella Pedregal (rated 4.8 stars by Google review) is located at Camino del Mar 1, Pedregal, 23455 (telephone 844-733-7342 toll-free) is among the most recent additions to the numerous Cabo resorts that are available.
 This resort is situated on a mountainside which is located at the southern tip of the Baja Peninsula and can only be reached through an impressive 870-foot private tunnel that was blasted from the living rock.
 The accommodations at Capella Pedregal offer dazzling views of the Pacific, private plunge pools, an a “Rise, Dine, Shine” experience that includes complementary margaritas or Hibiscus water upon arrival, a complementary bottle of tequila in guests’ rooms, and a breakfast buffet for two each morning in their Don Manuel restaurant.
 The all-inclusive packages offered by this resort also includes daily afternoon amenities of guacamole, chips with pico de gallo and Coronitas, evening turndown, wireless Internet, and a refreshment center stocked with complimentary juices, soft drinks, coffee, and bottled water.

 If you would rather rent a villa for your bachelor party in Cabo, make sure you check out all available house rentals.